ethereum-optimism/community-hub/src/docs/developers/integration.md

 **L1 Custom Network (Optional)**

-In addition to adding the L2 chain as a custom network, we can also add our local instance of the L1 chain from `optimism-integration`.
+In addition to adding the L2 chain as a custom network, we can also add our local instance of the L1 chain from `optimism`.
 To do this, you would go through the same steps as above, but instead enter in the following for the network parameters:
 |     Param                    |                Value               |
 | ---------------------------- | :--------------------------------: |